lostjared/acidcam-gpu/ACMX2/interface/README.md

 # ACMX Interface

-Qt-based GUI launcher for the ACMX2 engine with staged ACMXVK integration.
+Qt-based GUI launcher for the ACMX2 and ACMXVK engines.

 ## Backend Integration